-Cleaning dentures isn't the same as cleaning natural teeth, so your new daily routine can take some getting used to.
-At first, you may not be quite sure what to do.
-You may discover that you're not cleaning your dentures often enough, not using the right cleaners, or damaging your dentures as you clean them.
+You may find your daily cleaning can take some getting used to since cleaning dentures.
+Do not fear!
+Practice makes perfect.
+You may also discover that you're not cleaning your dentures often enough, not using the right cleaners, or damaging your dentures as you clean them.
 Fortunately, these problems are all avoidable.

 The American Dental Association (ADA) recommends brushing your dentures daily.
-You can use your Colgate 360° Advanced 4 Zone toothbrush, which has an advanced multi-action bristle design available in soft and medium bristles, and a non-abrasive cleaner.
-Avoid regular toothpastes because they are abrasive and can scratch your dentures.
+You can use toothbrushes with an advanced multi-action bristle and a non-abrasive cleaner.
+Avoid regular toothpaste because they are abrasive and can scratch your dentures.
 Instead, use a commercial denture cleaner.
-The ADA explains that you can also use a mild hand soap or dishwashing liquid to clean dentures safely.
+You can also use mild hand soap or dishwashing liquid to clean dentures safely.

 Getting used to your new pair of dentures will take some time.
 Be patient, and before you know it, your denture problems will resolve.
-If you have lingering denture problems, don't hesitate to see your dentist for help.
+If you have lingering denture problems, don't hesitate to see your dental professional for help.